-PMCs should seek the views of tenants and prepare relevant guidelines or tenant rules for their reference when devising the "gate-fee" apportionment mechanism.
+PMCs should seek the views of households and prepare relevant guidelines or house rules for their reference when devising the "gatefee" apportionment mechanism.
 PMCs may refer to the following suggested "gate-fee" apportionment mechanisms for reference:

-(A) Apportionment of fees proportional to the usage of garbage bags
+(A) Apportionment of fees proportional to the household usage of garbage bags

-PMCs may consider adopting standardised garbage bags (Non-designated bags) as the tool of the apportionment mechanism.
-They may provide tenants with garbage bags of one or more specific capacities while tenants would request for garbage bags of suitable quantities and/or capacities depending on their needs every month.
-PMCs should make monthly records on the amount of garbage bags /total capacity of garbage bags distributed to each tenant, and then apportion the "gate-fee" based on the record.
+PMCs may consider adopting standardised garbage bags (Nondesignated bags) as the tool of the apportionment mechanism.
+They may provide households with garbage bags of one or more specific capacities while households would request for garbage bags of suitable quantities and/or capacities depending on their needs every month.
+PMCs should make monthly records on the amount of garbage bags/total capacity of garbage bags distributed to each household, and then apportion the "gate-fee" based on the record.